 A super fun option for families with kids is the Super Duck Adventure Tour that covers both land and sea as the area’s most popular amphibious way to explore the area.

-Not surprising, its climate and overall amenities make the Gold Coast the perfect spot for some of the country’s most beloved events.
+Not surprising, its climate and overall amenities make the Gold Coast as perfect family holidays spot for some of the country’s most beloved events.

 November – Pan Pacific Masters Games, Gatorade QLD Tri Series